Anglican Church of Tanzania

-Official name
+Name

-The Church became part of the Province of East Africa in 1960.
+The church became part of the Province of East Africa in 1960.
 From 1970 until 1997, it was known as the Church of the Province of Tanzania.
 Today it is known as the Anglican Church of Tanzania, or ACT.

 History

 Tanganyika

 The church's origins lie in the Diocese of Eastern Equatorial Africa (Uganda, Kenya, Tanzania) founded in 1884, with James Hannington as the first bishop; however, Anglican missionary activity had been present in the area since the Universities' Mission to Central Africa and the Church Missionary Society began their work in 1864 and 1878 at Mpwapwa.
 In 1898, the diocese was split into two, with the new diocese of Mombasa governing Kenya and northern and Central Tanzania (the other diocese later became the Church of Uganda); northern and central Tanzania was separated from the diocese in 1927 when the Diocese of Central Tanganyika covering two thirds of Tanzania was created with its See at Dodoma.
 The first bishop was George "Jerry" Chambers, consecrated in 1927.
 William (Bill) Wynn-Jones was the second bishop of Central Tanganyika.
 In 1955, the diocese's first African bishops, Kenyans Festo Olang' and Obadiah Kariuki, and Tanzanian (Tanganyikan) Yohana Omari were consecrated by the Archbishop of Canterbury, Geoffrey Fisher, in Uganda as assistant bishops.
 In 1964, John Sepeku became bishop of the newly-divided Diocese of Dar es Salaam (having previously been assistant bishop of Zanzibar).
 (Olang as well as Sepeku would be elected the first African archbishops in 1970).
 In 1960, the province of East Africa, comprising Kenya and Tanzania, was formed with Leonard Beecher as first archbishop.
 The province of East Africa was divided in two, Kenya and Tanzania, in 1970 and the province of Tanzania was formed with John Sepeku as the first archbishop.
 By 1962, Musa Kahurananga was Assistant Bishop of Central Tanganyika; in 1964, Yohana Madinda took on the same post.